Chakerbh/Chakerbh.github.io/source/_posts/2015-07-08-why-i-chose-octopress-and-github.markdown

 ### You didn't tell me why Octopress
 I chosen Octopress for couple of reasons:

-+ [markdown](http://daringfireball.net/projects/markdown/): I love to use it when ever it's possible.
-At Github, Stackoverflow or writing emails.
++ [markdown](http://daringfireball.net/projects/markdown/): posts in Octopress are written in markdown then transformed to HTML.
+And since I love to use it when ever it's possible (Github, Stackoverflow or writing emails), I found it convient for me.
 + sharing code: With Octopress sharing snippets of code is easier then ever.
 Either with markdown or with [gist tag](http://octopress.org/docs/plugins/gist-tag/)

     ``` python